-Hippies originated in California in the 1950s and 60s as a counterculture—in other words, it went against mainstream culture.
-People began rejecting materialism and living in communes.
-Their history is full of psychedelic music, sexual freedom, and the use of drugs to achieve alternative states of consciousness.
+Hippies originated in California, United States, in the 1950s and 60s as a counterculture—in other words, it went against mainstream society.
+Hippie philosophy was seen as a youth movement.
+In this hippie movement, young people began rejecting materialism and living in communes.
+These free spirits’ history is full of psychedelic music, sexual freedom, and the use of drugs to achieve alternative states of consciousness.

-Let’s learn a little more about those original hippies of the 60s.
+Let’s learn a little more about those original 60s hippies.

 Taboos surrounding sex went out the window with hippies in the 60s.
 Polyamory, homosexuality, group sex, experimentation, and sex in public all became commonplace.
 Sex and relationships were more open, and they were more talked about without jealousy or anger.